2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 It is beyond the scope of this paper to discuss in more detail the mentioned views.
 Nevertheless, it is very dubious whether, and in what sense, one can say that the universe is non-local, according to these interpretations.
 In all of these views, the wave-function collapse after Alice's measurement happens only from her perspective, and it is essentially nothing else but the update of knowledge (or degrees of belief) Alice has both about her and about Bob's particle.
 The fact that Bob's particle is distant makes the update of knowledge, per se, nothing more mysterious than if Bertlman would send a sock from his pair to Andromeda galaxy, and only afterward would present us the other one from the pair: our update of the knowledge about the distant sock based on the one that we have just witnessed would be instantaneous, irrespectively of the light years of distance.
 Nonetheless, we most certainly would not describe the situation as a case of faster-than-light interaction -- instead, we would simply say that we found out something about the distant sock.
 Note that no change in the ``reality of Bob's particle'' happens from Bob's viewpoint after Alice's measurement, and thus there is no objective non-local influence of Alice on the distant particle.

 The mysterious part of these interpretations is not in their attitude towards locality, but towards reality.
-It is in the claim that the knowledge and information (given by state vector/density matrix) do not correspond to any objective, observer-independent (or system-independent) reality.
-And since this idea of objective reality is now inherited by this observer-dependent information-based reality, \emph{finding out} something about a distant system (which consequently also defines that revealed property) might be seen as a sort of action at a distance.
+It is in the claim that the knowledge and information (given by state vector/density matrix) do not correspond to any observer-independent (system-independent) fixed, objective physical reality -- as such does not exist.
+And since this idea of objective reality is now inherited by this information-based reality, \emph{finding out} something about a distant system (which consequently also defines that revealed property) might be seen as a sort of action at a distance.
 However, in our view, calling this simply a ``non-local interaction'' (or a demonstration of the non-locality of the universe) is at least misleading and a stretch of definition.

 There are some additional arguments that it is our understanding of reality which we must radically revise as the consequence of Bell's violations (and not merely the idea of locality).
 These are provided by the Kochen-Specker theorem \cite{KochenSpecker} and more recent violations of so-called Leggett (and Leggett-Garg) inequalities \cite{LeggetTheory, LeggetGargTheory}.
 In a similar fashion as with Bell's inequalities, these theorems and experimentally violated inequalities rule out a large class of intuitive realistic theories (e.g. macrorealistic physical theories), this time irrespectively of whether our universe respects locality or not.
-The corresponding experiments were again first performed by Zeilinger and his team \cite{LeggetExperiment}, and they concluded: "giving up the concept of locality is not sufficient to be consistent with quantum experiments, unless certain intuitive features of realism are abandoned."
+The corresponding experiments were again first performed by Zeilinger and his team \cite{LeggetExperiment}, and they concluded: ``giving up the concept of locality is not sufficient to be consistent with quantum experiments, unless certain intuitive features of realism are abandoned.''